 Public is a good service for active traders who want access to cryptocurrency as well as stocks and ETFs.
 For beginners who are unsure of where to start, the app has one of the strongest educational sections among its competitors, with numerous resources that include live events.
 There are no account minimums or maintenance fees, and investors can see how their peers are doing on social media and in the investor community, giving investing a new social flavor.
 Fractional shares can also be purchased.
 On the other hand, there are no investment research or analysis tools such as level two trading, and it has limited investment options.
 If you are trying to choose between M1 Finance vs Public.com, Public offers a certain social dimension to trading, similar to word-of-mouth, that is not present in its competitors.

-Stash is yet another good place for beginners to start, with low fees ranging from $1 to $9 a month, dependent upon the type of account and to which services you subscribe.
-Although managed Smart Portfolios require a $5 deposit to open an account, there is no account minimum.
-It does not have strong automated management, however, so those looking for that type of service might want to look elsewhere.
+Stash is yet another good place for beginners to start, with low fees ranging from $3 to $9 a month, dependent upon the type of account and to which services you subscribe.
+Although managed Smart Portfolios require a $5 deposit to open an account, there is no account minimum other than the monthly fee.
+Personal portfolios do not have strong automated management, however, so those looking for that type of service might want to look elsewhere.
 However, it does offer some automated and self-directed investment options, as well as the ability to invest in fractional shares and value-based investments.
 On the other hand, IRAs are not managed automatically, and Smart Portfolios do not offer tax loss harvesting.
 Choosing between services such as M1 Finance vs Stash usually comes down to the app features and user interface.

 Unlike some of the other apps reviewed here, Acorns acts as a savings tool and cashback reward program that automates investing from everyday spending.
 A new account is created and a number of other financial instruments, such as credit or debit cards, are linked.
 Acorns automatically rounds up purchases on these accounts to the nearest dollar, depositing the difference into the user’s Acorns account and investing it.
 This is a good feature for those who don’t have the inclination to deposit money into savings and investment accounts on a regular basis, with the automation of the process, and is useful for those who don’t have the time to do so.
 Investors can even get cash back at some retailers.